 What is welfare?

-Interestingly enough, animal welfare scientists have not settled on a definition!
-The term 'welfare' can mean different things to different people and it might change depending on the context.
+The term 'welfare' can mean different things to different people.
 However, there is one thing most people can agree on:

-Welfare is a state or a particular condition that someone is in at a specific point in time.
+Welfare is a 'felt' state, a particular condition that someone is in at a specific point in time.
+It is a subjective experience.

-In the context of animals, welfare is a state that is felt and belongs to the animal - welfare refers to how the animal experiences their physical and mental state - from their perspective.
+In the context of animals, welfare is a state that is felt and belongs to the animal - welfare refers to how the animal experiences their life-world from their perspective.

 Experiences can be perceived as negative, positive (or somewhere in between).
 In animal welfare science we say experiences are 'valenced' and they affect moods and emotions, and influence the body's function.